joshua-zingale/236-course-project/phase-1/README.md

 ## Dataset Processing & Merging

-The full procedure for merging the two data sources is documented in the Jupyter Notebook available [here](merging/).
+The full procedure for merging the two data sources is documented in the Jupyter Notebook available [here](merging/index.html) or in [this notebook](merging.ipynb).

 Some key points:
 - Merging the data entailed identifying the shared columns, resolving name conflicts like between `arrival_date` and `arrival_date_day_of`.